Aaron Schaffhausen: Aftermath

-The funeral for the girls was held at the Kilkarney Hills Golf Club in River Falls on Tuesday, July 17, 2012.
+The girls' funeral was held at the Kilkarney Hills Golf Club in River Falls on Tuesday, July 17, 2012.

 Affinity Plus Federal Credit Union acquired the house where the murders took place.
-Details Construction dismantled the house; its materials were donated to St. Croix Habitat for Humanity.
+Details Construction dismantled it, and its materials were donated to St. Croix Habitat for Humanity.
 The credit union used the money generated from the sale of the land to fund a park built in honor of the girls.
-The Tri-Angels Playground at Hoffman Park, accessible to handicapped children and built with designs referring to each of the three girls, opened in 2015.
+The Tri-Angels Playground at Hoffman Park, accessible to handicapped children and built with designs referring to each of the girls, opened in 2015.

-Jessica Schaffhausen remarried and had children with her new husband.
+Jessica remarried and had children with her new husband.